← Back to CROtricks

 Every second costs you conversions

-A 1-second improvement in page load time increases conversions by 7% on average.
+A 1-second improvement in page load time increases conversions measurably.

 Product images sell more than copy

-Adding a second product image angle increases add-to-cart by 9%.
+Adding a second product image angle increases add-to-cart noticeably.
 Context shots increase it more.

 Shorter onboarding, higher activation